OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 [!include[Set up requirements](../includes/set-up-dev-environment-beforehand.md)]
 [!include[Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-* Excel on Windows (version 1904 or later, connected to Microsoft 365 subscription) or Excel on the web
+* Excel on Windows (version 1904 or later, connected to a Microsoft 365 subscription) or Excel on the web
-* Excel custom functions are supported in Office on Mac (connected to Microsoft 365 subscription) and an update to this tutorial is forthcoming.
+* Excel custom functions are supported in Office on Mac (connected to a Microsoft 365 subscription) and an update to this tutorial is forthcoming.

 >[!NOTE]
 >Excel custom functions are not supported in Office 2019 (one-time purchase).